-This course is suitable for people with responsibility for fire safety - fire wardens and fire marshalls, as well as line managers, supervisors and safety representatives in low-risk environments.
+As a fire warden, you hold special duties and responsibilities in case of a fire in the workplace.
+The Fire Safety – Warden eLearning module is suitable for people with responsibility for fire safety - fire wardens and fire marshalls, as well as line managers, supervisors and safety representatives in low-risk environments.

-- Their daily duties they should undertake.
+- Understand the daily duties they should undertake.

-- The role of fire safety signs.
+- Understand the role of fire safety signs.

 - Become familiar with the process involved in checking a fire extinguisher.

 - Know the procedures involved in a fire safety evacuation plan.

 - Recognise the importance of fire drills and how to implement them in the workplace.

 - The proactive daily duties of a fire warden

 - Fire risk assessments

 - Understanding the way a fire can spread